Summary

 In 1774, the people of the colony elected a provincial congress, independent of the royal governor, as the American Revolution began.
 Inspired by the structure of the lower house of the general assembly and organized in part by House Speaker John Harvey, its purpose was to chose delegates to send to the Continental Congress.
 In addition to this, the congress adopted punitive measures against Great Britain for its Intolerable Acts and empowered local committees to govern the state as royal control dissipated.
 A second congress in April 1775 adopted additional economic measures against Great Britain,[13] leading Governor Martin to dissolve the colonial assembly[14] before fleeing the colony.
 There would be five provincial congresses.
 The fifth Congress approved the first constitution in 1776.[13]
 This constitution was not submitted to a vote of the people.[15]
 The Congress simply adopted it and elected Richard Caswell, the last president of the Congress, as acting governor until the new legislature was elected and seated.[16][17]

 Per the terms of the constitution, North Carolina had a government with a separation of powers divided amongst executive, legislative, and judicial branches, though the legislative branch retained the most power.[18]
 The General Assembly was made a bicameral body, consisting of a Senate made up of one member from each county in the state and a House of Commons with two members from each county and one from each of several specially-designated towns.
 Property requirements stipulated that House members had to own at least 100 acres and senators at least 300 to serve.[19]
 The assembly was responsible for electing the governor, other executive officers, and all judges.[19][18]
 The first North Carolina General Assembly was convened on April 7, 1777, in New Bern, North Carolina.[20]
-It consisted of Senate with one member from each county of 38 existing counties and one district (Washington District which later became part of the Southwest Territory and then Tennessee) and a House of Commons with two members representing each of the existing 38 counties, plus one member from each of the large towns/districts (Edenton, Halifax, Hillsborough, New Bern, Salisbury, and Wilmington Districts).
+It consisted of Senate with one member from each county and a House of Commons with two members representing each of the existing 38 counties, plus one member from each of some select "borough towns".[21]
 Districts continued to be represented in the Senate until 1835.[17]
+Elections for senators were held annually.[22]

 Due to the outbreak of hostilities, North Carolina's government met in various locations throughout the war.[23]
 In September 1781, British forces captured the governor and several members of the General Assembly during a raid on Hillsborough.
 The war ended in 1783.[14]
 Construction of a North Carolina State House began in the planned capital of Raleigh in 1792 and became the meeting place for the General Assembly in 1794.
 It was enlarged in 1820 and burnt down in 1831.[23]
 The North Carolina State Capitol was completed in 1840.[24]

 The Constitutional Convention of 1835 retained the 1776 Constitution, but made several amendments to it.
 Going forward, the governor would be elected by the people, but the legislature elected all other officials, including US Senators.[citation needed] Amendments set the number of senators at 50 and the number of commoners (representatives to the House) at 120.[15]
-Sessions for the legislature were changed from annual to biennial.[23]
+Senate districts were no longer required to be limited to individual counties, but instead be coterminous with which counties were to be included in it and based on a judgement of approximate wealth measured by tax receipts.[21]
+Sessions for the legislature were changed from annual to biennial.[25]
+The terms of senators were also changed accordingly.[22]

 In May 1861, at the urging of the governor, the General Assembly passed a resolution calling for the establishment of a convention to consider seceding from the United States.
 Later that month the convention met in Raleigh and adopted an Ordinance of Secession and adopted the Constitution of the Confederate States.[26]
 The convention met several times from then until November 1862, during which time it served as a transitional government for the state, superseding the authority of the General Assembly and making changes to state law on its own.
 After the president of the convention declined to convene it to discuss issues of wartime speculation and extortion, authority returned to the state's other civil leaders and institutions.[27]
 During the Civil War the General Assembly continued to meet in regular biennial sessions, but also convened in seven extraordinary sessions to address wartime issues.[28]